Guide

 SOAStanding Offer ArrangementA pre-agreed contract for ongoing supply at set rates

-MULMulti-Use ListAn approved supplier list with rolling admission
+MULMulti-Use ListAn approved supplier list with arrangement-specific entry rules

 SONStanding Offer NoticeThe published notice announcing a standing offer arrangement